 TLDR Autologous PRP injections significantly speed up wound healing.

-This study compared the efficacy of conventional wound care with and without autologous platelet-rich plasma (PRP) injection in healing superficial wound dehiscence after Pfannenstiel incision surgery.
-Conducted at Sir Ganga Ram Hospital, Lahore, it involved women aged 18-49 who were randomized into two groups: one receiving PRP injections alongside conventional care, and the other receiving only conventional care.
-Results showed that the PRP group experienced significantly faster healing, with an average duration of 15.80 days compared to 20.30 days in the non-PRP group (p=0.000).
-The study concluded that autologous PRP injections significantly reduce healing time for these wounds.
+This study compared the efficacy of conventional wound care with and without intralesional autologous platelet-rich plasma (PRP) injection in healing superficial wound dehiscence after Pfannenstiel incision surgery.
+Conducted at Sir Ganga Ram Hospital, Lahore, from March 2021 to February 2022, it involved women aged 18-49 who were randomized into two groups: one receiving PRP injections alongside conventional care, and the other receiving only conventional care.
+The study found that the PRP group experienced significantly faster wound healing, with an average duration of 15.80 days compared to 20.30 days in the non-PRP group (p=0.000).
+The results suggest that autologous PRP injections can significantly reduce healing time for such wounds.

 Discuss this study in the Community →